 As many developers know, working with timestamps can be pretty terrible.
 But things weren’t always this way… They were worse.
 Clocks, and more specifically coordinated clocks are a modern invention.
 Getting the whole world to agree to a single, computer-friendly timekeeping system has been a pretty bumpy road.

 Small screen recordings can be an extremely effective way to demonstrate motion or interactivity, and they’re easy to produce on recent versions of OS X. Below is the workflow I use when the need arises.

+Here at Atomic, we spend 40+ hours a week being designers, developers, and various other roles that go into producing pretty awesome software for our clients.
 But that leaves 120ish hours a week that I, and many other Atoms, spend being a parent.
 And it only seems natural that we would apply a little “tech” […]

 Last night, I took a picture of what I made for dinner.
 It wasn’t anything spectacular — a salad, some grilled chicken, and a glass of Left Hand Milk Stout.
 Yesterday, someone brought their new puppy into the office.
 A large chunk of the office spent an appreciable amount of time looking at this puppy […]

 I’ve been commuting to work on a bicycle year-round in Grand Rapids, Michigan since 2005.
 I’m lucky to work at a place that’s so supportive of bike commuting, enabling me to ride in year-round for the past 8 years.
 Winter riding, in particular, is what I find most enjoyable.
 No one should feel that snow, […]